ramalamadingdong/ramalamadingdong/README.md

 - 💬 Ask me about Autonomous drifting research
 - ⚡ Fun fact: I am really into Astrophotography, climbing and skiing!
 - 📫 How to reach me: feel free to email me!

+Check out my [LinkedIn](https://www.linkedin.com/in/rami-mouro/) where you can find my Resume :D
 <!--
 **ramalamadingdong/ramalamadingdong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.